pirataspinhal/SpotifyTray/README.md

 Installation
 ------------

+__Real installation will be implemented soon, for now you can follow below__

 No installation is required.
 You just need to clone the repository or download the zip file locally
 ```
 git clone git@github.com:Kasama/SpotifyTray.git